gabrielbcruz/cibersecurity-desafio-phishing/README.md

-# Phishing do prjoto do curso de cybersecurity para captura de senhas do Facebook
+# Phishing do projeto do curso de cybersecurity para captura de senhas do Facebook

 ### Ferramentas